University of Oregon rowing team: 1980 to 1988: Our first owned shells, the emergence of the lightweight dominance and a National Championship

 In 1980, the men and women's crew was coached by Lance Baughman and competed in many of the traditional west coast races.
 The men competed at the Pac 10 championship at Redwood Shores in a Freshman 8, Lightweight 8 and an Open 4.
 Most notable, the men's Freshman 8 broke a rigger disabling the shell at about the exact same time MT.
 ST. Helens erupted.

 In 1981, the women were not able to field a team and the men fielded a Lightweight 8 and an Open 4.
 Lee Wilder coached the men's team and was one of the 1st women coaches of a men's team in NCAA history.
 The men's Open 4 took 3rd at the Pac 10 Championship with Dane Nickerson at stroke, Joe Meier at 3, Ted Kraines at 2 and Jeff Levikow at Bow.

-1982 was a step change in the U of O Crew History.
-Based on a large contingent of new recruits, the crew was able to field both a women's and men's teams.
-Under the guidance of Lori Huseth as head coach and the rowers, 1982 brought many 1sts for the team.
-For spring break, the team traveled to LA to practice and scrimmage against UCLA and USC.
-The year started ominously when our old bus was T-boned by another car while on its 1st trip from the physical plant to the daily parking spot at Hayward Field.
-Being creative, the team took the insurance settlement along with fundraisers to purchase a new Pocock fiberglass 4 and 8 carbon graphite oars.
-The team did not have a trailer and used the top of the bus to transport the new shell.
-We later christened the shell the D.B.
-McCarty at Dexter with coach McCarty in attendance.
-With the new 4, a shell we were familiar with, victories started to pile up on each race.
-The team also realized that it was tough to compete in traditional 8 races but in the fours we were very competitive for both the men and women.
-Epic practice scrimmages were held between the Light 4 and the Open 4 with many times the light 4 winning.
-The team then would combine both 4s to make our varsity 8.